pousse-cafe/pousse-cafe.github.io/documentation.md

 condition between the asynchronous handling of Domain Events and the fact that the Aggregate being fetched might be created as a consequence of the consumption of one of those messages.

+## Custom Message Listeners

+In some circumstances, for instance when you want to react to a Domain Event in a non-domain service (e.g. a Spring Bean), you may define custom message listeners.
+Custom message listeners are defined in the same way as Factory, Repository and Domain Process listeners (i.e. using the `@MessageListener` annotation).
+The only difference is that you have to register them explicitly.

+This is done by using `Runtime`'s `registerListenersOf` method:

+    runtime.registerListenersOf(service)

+where `service` is the instance of the service defining the listeners.

+When integrating with Spring, beans extending `MessageListeningBean` have all their message listeners automatically registered upon initialization.

+## Message Listeners execution order

+No assumption should be made on the order in which message listeners will be executed when handling a given message.
+However, there are priority rules given the type of listener.
+Below list shows the order in which listener types are executed:

+1. Repository listeners
+2. Aggregate listeners
+3. Factory listeners
+4. Domain Process listeners
+5. Custom listeners

+So for example, if listeners of all types consume a message `M`, it will first be handled by listeners defined in Repositories, then in listeners defined in Aggregates, etc.

+If several listeners are defined per type (e.g. Repository listeners), the order in which they are executed is undefined.

+There are several goals behind above priority rule:

+- Define "update only" listeners in Aggregates i.e. listeners that will not be executed on Aggregates that were previously created while handling the same message;
+- Re-create an aggregate by removing it using a Repository, then re-adding it with a Factory;
+- Prevent the removal by a Repository of an Aggregate previously created by a Factory while handling the same message.

 ## Spring Integration

 Instantiating a Pousse-Café Runtime inside of a Spring application is easy thanks to Pousse-Café's Spring Bridge